freeCodeCamp/guide/src/pages/articles/certificates/turn-an-image-into-a-link/index.md

 ---
-title: Turn An Image Into A Link
+title: Turn An Image Into a Link
 ---
 Creating images that link to things is essential and one of the most used things in Web Dev.
 Nest your image within an `a` element.
 Here's an example: